How to Manage Your Food Cravings

 How GOLO can help with cravings

 GOLO is a lifestyle, not a diet.
 We say this a lot, but what does it really mean?
-It is a concept that helps our customers be successful, including people who have not achieved their goals on lots of other diets.
+It is a concept that helps our customers succeed, including people who have not achieved their goals on lots of other diets.

-With GOLO, nothing is completely "off limits".
-There are foods that you should try to avoid and others that you may want to have only occasionally.
+With GOLO, nothing is completely "off limits."
+There are foods you should try to avoid and others you may only want to have occasionally.
 This mindset is much different than other programs that make you feel deprived or isolated.
-Many plans can make hunger and cravings worse because you feel as if you have “failed” if you eat something that is not allowed.
+Many plans can make hunger and cravings worse because you feel like you have “failed” if you eat something that is not allowed.

 We feel that cutting yourself off completely from certain foods may end up doing more harm than good.
 Remember, if you do succumb to a food craving or enjoy a nice treat for a special occasion, don’t fret.
 We want you to live life and enjoy it to the fullest.
 Just get back on track at the next meal and don’t let that meal turn into a run of bad choices, and you will do just fine.